turbot/terraform-provider-steampipecloud/docs/index.md

 # Steampipe Cloud Provider

+~> **Note:** The Steampipe Cloud provider has been deprecated.
+Please use the [Turbot Pipes provider](https://registry.terraform.io/providers/turbot/pipes) instead.
+This was part of our [renaming](https://turbot.com/blog/2023/07/introducing-turbot-guardrails-and-pipes) of Steampipe Cloud to Turbot Pipes.

 <!-- Steampipe Cloud provides a hosted platform for Steampipe, simplifying setup and operation, accelerating integration, and providing solutions for collaborating and sharing insights. -->

 The [Steampipe Cloud](https://cloud.steampipe.io/) provider is used to interact